 Troubleshooting Steps to Solve Errors In POST

 The errors can arise in a variety of ways depending upon the hardware that is a major cause of the issue.
-A computer might turn on but it’s not moving to initiate the boot process without showing any hint/error message or an error message is appears on the monitor.
+A computer might turn on but it’s not moving to initiate the boot process without showing any error.

 - Analyze when the issue starts.

-- Find out whether a hardware component was changed from the last time the system working correctly.
+- Find out whether a hardware component was changed from the last time the system worked correctly.

 - If a new hardware component is inserted, first remove it & check out whether is the problem is being sorted out.